 Virgin TV subscription

 Because it is on Freeview, Sky Arts SD is available as standard in all Virgin Media bundles.
-Sky Arts HD is available in Virgin Media's Big+Drama, Bigger, Bigger+Movies and Ultimate Oomph Tv packages.
-TV channels are delivered via Virgin's branded V6 TV box.
+To watch Sky Arts in HD, customers will have to sign up for Virgin Media's Bigger Bundle, or anything above it.
+TV channels are delivered via Virgin's branded TV 360 box.

 BT TV subscription

-Sky Arts is available as an add-on for your BT TV package via Now TV, which enables you to watch Sky TV channels including Sky Arts without the need for a contract.
-BT TV is supplied with its own BT TV box that can connect to an aerial or straight to your BT broadband hub.
+Sky Arts is available in SD with several BT TV packages via the inclusive NOW TV, which enables you to watch Sky TV channels including Sky Arts without the need for a contract.
+BT TV is supplied with its own BT TV box that can connect to an aerial or straight to your BT Smart Hub.

 Using a games console